dstufft/personal-peps/git-and-github.rst

 OSS and self-hosted and therefore restricts itself to only those solutions this PEP expands the scope of that to include migrating to Git and using Github.

+The existing method of contributing to these repositories generally includes generating a patch and either uploading them to bugs.python.org or emailing them to peps@python.org.
+This process is unfriendly towards non-comitter contributors as well as making the process harder than it needs to be for comitters to accept the patches sent by users.
+In addition to the benefits in the pull request workflow itself, this style of workflow also enables non techincal contributors, especially those who do not know their way around the DVCS of choice, to contribute using the web based editor.
+On the committer side the Pull Requests enable them to tell, before merging, whether or not a particular Pull Request will break anything.
+It also enables them to do a simple "push button" merge which does not require them to check out the changes locally.
+Another such feature that is useful in particular for docs, is the ability to view a "prose" diff.
+This Github specific feature enables a committer to view a diff of the rendered output which will hide things like reformatting a paragraph and show you what the actual "meat" of the change actually is.

 Why Git?
 --------